 Gearbox-Driven v.
 Direct-Drive Wheels

-The gearbox-driven technology used in other AMRs has its limitations, so we’ve developed our own solution with direct-drive wheels to deliver much-needed safety capabilities.
-This direct connection provides for more sensitive force feedback, detecting lighter forces from any unintended collision.
-Also, the direct connection instantly transfers that response back to the motors that directly drive the wheels, thereby stopping the robot more quickly and reliably.
-Further, our direct-drive wheel technology allows easy movement of the robot—even when it’s stopped or powered down.
+The gearbox-driven technology used in other AMRs has limitations, so we’ve developed our own solution with direct-drive wheels for improved safety.
+The connection provides for more sensitive force feedback, detecting lighter forces from any unintended collision.
+The direct connection also instantly transfers that response back to the motors that drive the wheels, stopping the robot quickly and reliably.
+Further, direct-drive wheels allow easy robot movement—even when Bolt is powered down.

 AMR safety requirements and guidelines are gradually being set, and discussions are still ongoing.
-However, at IAM Robotics, we believe the way Bolt™ is built enables us to address the growing demand for collaborative AMRs better than the competition.
+However, at IAM Robotics, we believe Bolt’s construction addresses the growing demand for collaborative AMRs better than the competition.

 - Ability to move gracefully at speeds up to 2 meters per second